stuycs-gh-classrooms/09-nextcs-p01-carrotcake/README.md

 How will you be using arrays in this project?

 1D Array:
-- YOUR ANSER HERE
+- 1D Arrays can find the neighbors surrounding a single patch.
+Also, the 1D array can also help control colors if implemented.

 2D Array:
-- YOUR ANSWER HERE
+- 2D Arrays are going to be used to control the columns and rows in the whole automata.
+It will help locate each cell and corporate with the 1D Arrays to work with neighbors.

 ### Controls
 How will your program be controlled?
 List all keyboard commands and mouse interactions.

 Keyboard Commands:
-- LIST OF COMMANDS HERE
+- SPACE BAR -- pause + begin

 Mouse Control:
-- Mouse movement:
+- Mouse movement: restricted
-- Mouse pressed:
+- Mouse pressed: The cells surrounding the mouse pressed will be randomly switched to a live status.

 ### Classes
 What classes will you be creating for this project?
 Include the instance variables and methods that you believe you will need.
 You will be required to create at least 2 different classes.
 If you are going to use classes similar to those we've made for previous assignments, you will have to add new features to them.

-CLASS NAME0
+CLASS MainFrame
 - Instance variables:
   - LIST INSTANCE VARS HERE
 - METHODS
   - LIST METHODS HERE

-CLASS NAME1
+CLASS Cell
 - Instance variables:
   - LIST INSTANCE VARS HERE
 - METHODS